momentohq/public-dev-docs/docs/cache/develop/integrations/drupal-integration.md

 ---

 # Integrating Momento Cache with Drupal
+# METHOD 1: (Recommended)
+You can integrate Momento with your Drupal installation, enhancing caching capabilities seamlessly.
+This integration offers a cache backend tailored for Drupal caching operations, leveraging Momento's serverless caching solution.
+By adopting Momento, you eliminate the necessity of managing and maintaining your cache servers.

+To begin utilizing this integration, follow these simple steps:

+1. Download the Momento module from [here](https://www.drupal.org/project/momento).
+2. Follow the provided instructions in [README](https://git.drupalcode.org/project/momento/-/blob/1.0.x/README.md?ref_type=heads) to configure the Momento module according to your requirements.

+# METHOD 2:

 [Drupal](https://www.drupal.org) is a free and open-source content management framework built in PHP and is considered to be among the most stable, secure, and flexible content management solutions available.
 By default, Drupal uses a database—typically MySQL, MariaDB, or PostgreSQL—to cache the results of relatively expensive calculations.
 However, there is a problem with this approach: databases are, relatively speaking, slow.
 As a site’s need for scalability and performance increases, so do the advantages provided by a dedicated caching solution.